aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Does changing the collateral staked affect kinship level?
 No, increasing or decreasing the collateral/aToken staked in the Aavegotchi does not affect kinship level.

+## Aambassador FAQ

+### Do I need to fill out monthly reports as an Aambassador?

+No you do not.
+This Aambassador Program is designed in a way that allows you to focus less on admin tasks and more on building your **#GotchiGang.**

+### How big should I grow my #GotchiGang?

+Keeping your **#GotchiGang** smaller and specific is actually better.
+You can create a **#GotchiGang** for your town, your city, your university… creativity is yours!

+Once your group reaches 100 legitimate members, you’ll be officially recognized as an Aavegotchi Aambassador.

+### What if the #GotchiGang name I want has already been taken by someone else?

+We will inform you if the name has already been taken after you have filled up your application on the typeform.

+### I already have an Aavegotchi-themed group.
+Should I apply to become an Aambassador?

+Absolutely!
+As long as we can easily track the growth of your network, you are eligible to be an Aambassador.

+### I have a question that isn’t answered here.
+Where should I ask it?

+All questions about the Aambassador program can be directed towards jason@aavegotchi.com, (or buzz.lightyear in Discord).

 ## Bridging FAQ